droidian/porting-guide/kernel-compilation.md

 override_dh_makeshlibs:
 ```

-can be added to the end of `rules`.
+can be added to the end of `debian/rules`.

 It is recommended to come back and fix the build errors later on instead of ignoring them as they might cause various issues in the future.